Keymaster65/copper2go/README.md

 to write and support their own COPPER workflows.

-With an existing git repository, that contains all COPPER workflows of your orchestration services, copper2go is the enabler for "Software as as Service" orchestration systems.
+With an existing git repository, that contains all COPPER workflows of your orchestration services, copper2go is the enabler for "Software as a Service" orchestration systems.

 Of course, copper2go containers can be run wherever you want.
 So the container may run